maiyun/kebab/README.md

 ### Global Connection Pool

-A process within the same MYSQL, Redis and other connections, sharing a connection pool, improve efficiency.
+Different sites within the same process if connected to the same MYSQL, Redis, etc., then share a connection pool, maximize efficiency and reduce overhead.

 ### UI Console